 Make sure you deliver informational results when you have informational searches.
 Don't try to offer your legal services to the users because they aren't looking to hire anyone.
 Preferably, they should be directed to your legal blog, where they have access to informative how-tos and guides on the specific area of law they want to read about.

 Remember: Just because they're only looking to find information on the subject, that doesn't mean you can't add internal links that point to your contact information.

 The purpose of your informative content is to educate a user on how the law works and why they need a lawyer.
-So feel free to add a few hyperlinks and Calls To Action (CTAs) that nods towards your promotional pages.
+So feel free to add a few hyperlinks and Calls To Action (CTAs) that nods toward your promotional pages.

 When you have navigational queries, you won't need to do much in conversion optimization.
 When the user intent is navigational, they're only using the search engines to specifically look for your pages.
-This could mean that you've already have won the user's trust from an SEO standpoint.
+This could mean that you've already won the user's trust from an SEO standpoint.

 Navigational searches can look like this:

 LawyerLeadMachine Log In

 To ensure that people get to where they need to go, you'll need to optimize your pages, so that site links appear in the SERPs.
 If they can't find your pages (or you're buried in the rankings), users might give up and find other similar domains that can offer the same things.